3 Things I Wish My Patients Knew About Diabetes

 Diabetes is not just about blood sugar.

 This is why doctors care about it so much.
-There are two parts to treating diabetes: the practical side of what you can do day-to-day, and the disease side.
+There are two parts to treating type 2 diabetes: the practical side of what you can do day-to-day, and the disease side.
 When it comes to living with diabetes daily, most people talk to their doctors about their routine: wake up, check blood sugar, take meds, go to work (or to the doctor), check blood sugar, go to bed.
 However, treating diabetes goes beyond that; it’s also important to think about what goes on during the hours that you're not looking at your blood sugar or taking your medications.
 We want you to think about and tell us about your food choices, your portion control, what kind of activities you do and what you designate as exercise every day.
 When treating diabetes, this information is crucial to help us understand how to serve you better.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

 On the disease side of things, diabetes can affect everything.
 It is primarily a disorder of your pancreas and metabolism, but from your eyes to your toes, diabetes can have an impact when things are uncontrolled.
 As physicians, we always want to prevent these complications.
 We will look closer at your heart disease and stroke risk and examine your cholesterol.
 We may start you on medications to help protect your kidneys from damage related to diabetes and to control your blood pressure.
 Since diabetes is a leading cause of blindness in the United States, we will always recommend a yearly eye exam by an ophthalmologist.
 Lastly, we care about how diabetes can affect your circulation, your nerves, and your healing—all the way to the tips of your toes.